 Let’s look at an example!
 Meet Jane and John!

-Let’s say John sees a candy bar that they haven’t had since they were a little kid.
-There are many fond memories attached to this candy and it always used to make them happy.
+Let’s say John sees a candy bar that he hasn’t had since he was a little kid.
+There are many fond memories attached to this candy and it always used to make him happy.
 A day later, Jane surprises John with this candy bar along with a simple love note.
 The feelings that come along with this item go way beyond the item itself.
 John may feel loved and grateful that Jane really heard him and went out of her way to surprise him.

 Or, let’s say Jane has been super busy at work.
 She’s been getting a lot of headaches and holding a lot of stress in her neck.
 Noticing this, John surprises her with a “Stress-Free Kit” that includes headache medicine, a bath bomb, and a new electric shoulder massager for a relaxing evening.
 Sure, all the items may physically help Jane, but the power of that gift is so much deeper.
 Jane feels noticed and that her feelings are important to John.
 She knows that John will do whatever he can to take care of her.